Psychodiagnosis & Mental Health

 What type of assessments do we offer?

 Psychodiagnostic assessments and mental health evaluations involve both clinical interviews and the administration of scientific, evidence-based questionnaires.
 The interview and questionnaires are used in combination to help your psychologist understand the nature of your difficulties.
 Typically, individuals seek psychodiagnostic assessments to identify or clarify mental health diagnoses (e.g., depression, an anxiety disorder), to guide treatment planning, and/or to assist in accommodations in occupational or academic settings.

 How do I know if I, or a loved one, is in need a psychodiagnostic and mental health assessment?

 Do any of these items apply to you?

-IF YOU SAID YES TO ANY OF THESE ITEMS you might consider meeting with one of the highly trained clinical psychologists in CFIR’s Psychodiagnosis & Mental Health Assessment Service.
+If you said yes to any of the above, you might consider meeting with one of the highly trained clinical psychologists in the Psychodiagnosis & Mental Health Assessment Service at CFIR.
 A psychodiagnostic assessment will help you or your treatment provider to guide psychological treatment planning and in decision-making related to occupational and academic functioning.

 You may refer yourself or a loved one to our service.

 Health care professionals, including physicians, psychiatrists, social workers and psychologists can refer patients to our service for the purpose of obtaining or clarifying a mental health diagnosis.

 What is involved in a psychodiagnosis and mental health assessment?
 How long will the assessment take?